tdsh-ux/ProgrammingAssignment/output/CodeBook.md

 			5 - STANDING
 			6 - LAYING

-More information about the dataset used can be found at (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)[Human Activity Recognition Using Smartphones].
+More information about the dataset used can be found at [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Modified files:
 ### File: summary_values